geokongo/jquery-dragdrop-uploader/README.md

 By default instantupload is set to false and you will need to click on the submit button to begin uploading files after selecting them.

-In case you set the file instantupload to` true ` the submit/upload button would not be visible or will be in a disabled state(unusable) in order to avoid duplicate uploads by the user.
+In case you set the file instantupload to` true ` the submit/upload button will be in a disabled state(unusable) in order to avoid duplicate uploads by the user.